 The Swedish vallhund is an ancient breed, originating from the Viking Age.
 In the early 1940's, they were almost extinct.
 Thanks to the efforts of the Swedish mr Zettersten and mr Von Rosen, the breed was bred back from a small group of dogs.
 In 1943, the breed was recognized by the Swedish Kennel Club and in 1953 the breed was given its present name, Västgötaspets.

 The first Swedish vallhund entered The Netherlands in 1977 or 1978.
-At the moment, there are about 260 valls in The Netherlands.

 The västgötaspets is an energetic, alert and watchful little dog.
 It's strong and fearless, but also responsive, charming and with a large dose of humor.